|(a) Approval of Qualifying Real Estate Inspection Instructors.

 course time for appropriate field trips relevant to the course topic.

-Field trips may not be included as part of correspondence or alternative
+Field trips may not be included as part of distance education delivery

 (d) A course approved to satisfy a specific subject